 As a caregiver, it is of utmost importance to get a handle on stress before it gets the best of you.
-One effective stress-busting tool is the practice of mindfulness.
+One key to avoiding stress: A positive mental attitude.
+Looking on the bright side won’t stop bad things from happening, choosing how you react to them can make you feel more in control.
+Many people find prayer or meditation helpful in fighting stress.
+Another effective stress-busting tool is the practice of mindfulness.

 Mindfulness is about being in the present moment and accepting it without judgment, instead of allowing one’s thoughts to race into the future or dwell in the past.
 It involves generating a sense of calmness by focusing the breath and other body sensations in order to quiet an anxious, restless mind.
 Mindfulness can lead to a feeling of relaxation and a restored sense of well-being.

-As part of her mindfulness instruction, Griffiths Vega advises caregivers to develop an understanding that there is a choice: rather than always reacting to stress, they can respond to stress.
+As part of her mindfulness instruction, Griffiths Vega advises caregivers to develop an understanding that they have a choice in how they respond to stress.
 A simple technique anyone can employ in times of stress is the S.T.O.P. exercise:

 S: Stop what you are doing for a moment.

 T: Take a breath.
 Concentrate on the flow of your breath in and out.